renpy/renpy/sphinx/source/quickstart.rst

 found by selecting "images" in the "Open Directory" section of the launcher.
 Ren'Py expects character art to be an PNG or WEBP file, while background art should be a JPG, JPEG, PNG, or WEBP file.
-The name of a file is very important—the extension is removed, the file name is forced to lowercase, and that's used as the image name.
+The name of a file is very important â€“ the extension is removed, the file name is forced to lowercase, and that's used as the image name.

 For example, the following files, placed in the images directory, define the